 For students going into eighth, ninth, and tenth grade in the fall.
 Designed for students in gifted and talented programs.
 Lunch provided daily.

 Long before computers and cellphones, civilizations accomplished amazing feats in science, architecture, urban planning, medicine, and art.
 Examine the circumstances and inventions that allowed humans to build incredible civilizations that are still admired today.
-Recreate some of the greatest inventions from antiquity on up to Leonardo da Vinci, and discover that all you need is a little ingenuity and foresight to change the world.
+Films, discussions, and field tests with your own inventions are just a few of the ways we will recreate some of the greatest inventions from antiquity on up to Leonardo da Vinci, and discover that all you need is a little ingenuity and foresight to change the world!

 YAE: Forensic Dissection and Anatomy Lab (Age 13-15)

 You could be the next CSI medical expert!
 Come join us for a unique forensic lab activity.
-Conduct a detailed dissection of a preserved fetal pig, modeling the protocols used by pathologists for a human autopsy.
+Each student will conduct a detailed dissection of a preserved fetal pig, modeling the protocols used by pathologists for a human autopsy.
 Investigate all the organs and organ systems, examine slides of tissue types, and learn to suture incisions.
-Learn and use the techniques of forensic anthropologists to solve a mystery of some "found human bones."
+Learn and use the techniques of forensic anthropologists to solve a mystery of some "found human bones".
 Become a forensic botanist by dissecting and observing the anatomy of flowers to solve a murder mystery.
-Activities will also include films, microscope work, field trips to U of U medical and/or science labs, and opportunities to meet with real pathologists.
+Activities will also include films, microscope work, field trips to U of U medical and/or science labs, and opportunities to meet with real pathologists/forensic specialists.